 Hello, manga fans!
 We have some big news straight from Shueisha that's sure to shake up the manga .
-In a recent press release, the publisher announced a major staff change at the renowned Weekly Shonen Jump .
+In a recent press release, the publisher announced a major change to the staff of the renowned Weekly Shonen Jump .

 - 'Boku no Hero' manga comes to an end in 5 chapters